Snap Fits

 PLA easy

-• Poor for repeated flexing and warm environments
+• Poor choice for repeated flexing and warmer environments

 PETG medium